 وَأَمَّا ٱلۡجِدَارُ فَكَانَ لِغُلَـٰمَيۡنِ يَتِيمَيۡنِ فِى ٱلۡمَدِينَةِ وَكَانَ تَحۡتَهُ ۥ كَنزٌ۬ لَّهُمَا وَكَانَ أَبُوهُمَا صَـٰلِحً۬ا فَأَرَادَ رَبُّكَ أَن يَبۡلُغَآ أَشُدَّهُمَا وَيَسۡتَخۡرِجَا كَنزَهُمَا رَحۡمَةً۬ مِّن رَّبِّكَۚ وَمَا فَعَلۡتُهُ ۥ عَنۡ أَمۡرِىۚ ذَٲلِكَ تَأۡوِيلُ مَا لَمۡ تَسۡطِع عَّلَيۡهِ صَبۡرً۬ا (٨٢)

 82. And as for the wall, it belonged to two orphaned boys in the city.

 Beneath it was a treasure that belonged to them.
 Their father was a righteous man.
-Your Lord wanted them to reach their maturity, and then extract their treasure, as a mercy from your Lord.
+Your Rabb wanted them to reach their maturity, and then extract their treasure, as a mercy from your Rabb.
 I did not do it of my own accord.
 This is the interpretation of that with which you were unable to be patient.